Bugis: Early society

 The lifestyle of ancient Bugis people were, to some extent, preserved by the pagan Torajan people until the dawn of the 20th century.
 Their homes were mainly constructed on stilts and the communities were likely to be scattered along the river banks, sea or lake shores.
 The main undertakings during this period were farming rice, millet, adlay and other edible crops, catching fish and shellfish, obtaining forest produce and hunting wild animals.
 Buffaloes were imported and used for important occasions.

 The earliest inhabitants potentially clad under a simple clothing.
 The women potentially wore a skirt; while for the men, a loincloth and possibly a headcloth.
 Remains of bronze and gold ornaments have also been retrieved based on archeological evidence.
 Pottery is evident, although bamboo containers were more extensively used together with the usage of bamboo knives.
 The weapons were sourced from iron and stones together with helmets and shields made from rattan.

 Theologically, the early Bugis potentially practiced ancestor worshipping.
 There were also ancient rituals related to agriculture and fertility.
-They generally buried their corpses, although there were several cases where the deceased body were being disposed by immersion in the sea or lakes, or by positioned in trees.
+They generally buried their corpses, although there were several cases where the deceased body were being disposed by immersion in the sea or lakes, or positioned in trees.
 Other mortuary practices includes cremation, especially for the rulers.

 Despite being located in a sparsely populated communities, they were not living in an absolute isolation with the outside world.
 Instead, trade and commerce were held high and regarded to be of pivotal importance in the society.
 The archeological findings near Bantaeng and Ara unearthed ancient artifacts dating from 300 to 100 BC, denoting evidence that the southern part of Sulawesi has played an integral role in the axis of early insulindian trade.
 There are also traces of imported Chinese and other continental Southeast Asian ceramics and stoneware found in the pre-Islamic cemeteries.

 However, in contrast to much of Southeast Asia, the indicators of Hindu and Buddhist materials are rather sparse in South Sulawesi cultures.
 Their writing system, and some of their names and words, along with few Buddhist bronze images found in Mandar and Bantaeng only suggest that the existence of trade relations made with the western archipelago and the presence of foreigners alike.
 It is likely that despite being benefited with the trade relationship, they would resist external assimilation.
 Thus, outside elements are almost absent in the development of native religion and the indigenous states.

 The intensity on the early insulindian trade has led to a gradual shift in terms of the economic development, social construct, political interest and the balance of power amongst the South Sulawesi people, which has fundamentally led to the Bugis states, dynasties and polities began to flourish.